Kliklok/Markus_Aditya_Surya_Widjaja/README.md

 ![Driver wins per circuit V2](https://user-images.githubusercontent.com/85226680/125777719-485835fc-cae2-48d8-8c6a-70ee94317f99.png)
 ![Shares of points won per circuit](https://user-images.githubusercontent.com/85226680/125777713-4aaf1cd3-603b-400b-bb72-465d42f3d944.png)

+Some guiding questions can be asked to set a direction for a continuation of this project:
+1. How does pitstop/racing incident affect the ranking?
+2. How does the racing weather/ time of the season affect the ranking?
+3. Deep dive on each circuit characteristics.
+How do we profile the circuits?
+Length/number of straights? slow/medium/fast corners?
+Length and location of pitlanes?
+Elevation of tracks?
+4. How well does the number of overtakes correlates with the number of viewerships/ticket sales?

 Learning points: Wrangling the data frame too much makes the visualisation in Power BI inflexible as the relation between the aggregated values and the different IDs is lost
 On the other hand, Power BI is unable to sort values within partition/groupby column, as the 'Top N' filter function is applied before the data aggregation in the chart i.e. instead of showing the constructor with the highest number of win (Top N=1) for each circuit, it is showing the constructor with the highest number of win (Top N=1) throughout ALL circuits and then, its number of win for each respective circuit.